 Our next stop is the Musee Conti Wax Museum, around the corner at Conti and Dauphine.
 This is not Madame Tussaud’s gallery of celebrities; instead, it details much of New Orleans’ history.
 It’s a great compliment to a tour of the French Quarter, giving some depth and color to the places you’ll see.
 From there, it’s back down Conti to Bourbon Street because you can’t visit Vieux Carre without strolling down its most famous thoroughfare.
 (Really, it’s a law…or something…) By day, it’s a great walk filled with traditional jazz bands, street performers and artists suitable for the family.
 Along the way, you may be tempted by Café Beignet but I urge you to resist.
 Don’t get me wrong, it’s great but we’ll get beignets later; we need to press on to Dumaine Street and one of the Quarter’s darkest haunts, New Orleans’ Historic Voodoo Museum!
 It’s not so spooky but is very historically relevant and the staff is really fun.
 If you have the time, the walking tour run by the museum is excellent.

-If you map out our walk, you’ll notice we only managed to hit the highlights of about half of the French Quarter.
-There is so much more to do in the neighborhood and in New Orleans itself but, to keep this from reaching “Epic Novel” length, we’ll stop here and encourage you to visit le Vieux Carre (which is French for Old Square), birthplace of New Orleans, legends, and bon temps (good times).
+If you map out our walk, you’ll notice we only managed to hit the highlights of about half of the French Quarter, and a little beyond.
+There is so much more to do in the neighborhood, and in New Orleans itself but, to keep this from reaching “Epic Novel” length, we’ll stop here and encourage you to visit le Vieux Carre (which is French for Old Square), birthplace of New Orleans, legends, and bon temps (good times).

 While you’re here, check out our New Orleans Photo Gallery!

 Beyond the French Quarter, we enjoy visiting the Audubon Institutue’s installations, which pretty well cover New Orleans, A(quarium) to Z(oo)!